 You’ll be able to sight with accuracy from long distances with 1.8 inch inner diameter aperture.
 The sight is also adjustable for both left and right handed shooters.

 Vertical adjustability is enhanced by a reversible bracket.
 A glow-in-the-dark ring helps align the peep sight in all conditions, even darkness.

 This sight doesn’t have a ton of bells and whistles but it’s easy to set-up and adjust.
 The light works well, too.
-And all at a price which won’t break the bank.
+And all the while, still being pretty budget friendly.

 This sight makes some bold claims: You’ll shoot longer distances and tighter groups or they’ll refund your money.
 While we’re not sure about their marketing style, the sight itself is pretty interesting.
 Simply put, this sight is a little different.

 The main feature here is the Retina Lock instant feedback technology.
 This helps control muscle memory, form and consistency.
 You don’t stare directly at the Retina Lock.

 Rather, the placement and brightness mean you see the Retina Lock peripherally.
 This basically forces you to use the proper grip.